maxsdw/vRap-js/README.md

         api/folders/{folder_id}/items

-Where {folder_id} needs to be replaced on the fly with the correct resource id everytime we want to fetch the data from the server, in that case we will need to specify a modal with the following characteristics:
+Where {folder_id} needs to be replaced on the fly with the correct resource id everytime we want to fetch data from the server, in that case we will need to specify a model with the following characteristics:

         vRap.Actions.define( 'DemoApp.models.FolderItems', (function() {
                 return {